benlooi/meetmyteacher/README.md

 slots for open consultations.
 Only when booking the selected time slot, the user needs to log in.

 Hence, some routing and permissions checking is required at certain stages.
+#Cloud 9 settings
+You can use Cloud 9 (http://c9.io) to practice your coding.
+There are notes under the Docs section of Cloud9 on how to set up MySQL, PhpMyAdmin.
+I've set up CodeIgniter as well.
+Important things to note is how to set your "database.php" under your applications/config folder.
+Read about Setting Up MySQL , PhpMyAdmin, and Connecting PHP to MySQL.
+One of the most important thing to learn as a new coder is how to read guides and instructions.
+Ask your coach if you have problems.

 #Database set up
 MySQL can be used.
 We have included a suggested CodeIgniter sample for simple logging in and slot creation by teacher.
 The tables that are needed are as follows, although, you may have a better way to organise your data.